 Who we are

-Launched in 2004, the Scottish Recovery Network (SRN) is a non-profit initiative working in Scotland and beyond.
+People are at the heart of everything the Scottish Recovery Network (SRN) do.
+Launched in 2004, SRN is a non-profit initiative working in Scotland and beyond.
 Our aim is to place the experience of recovery at the centre of life, practice and policy.
 We act as a catalyst for change by sharing ideas and practice.

 A Scotland where mental health recovery is real for everyone in every community